Use up and down arrows to review and enter to select. Touch device users, explore by touch or with swipe gestures.

 Electric heater features

-Frost protection - An electric heater with frost protection emits low-level heat when the temperature drops below a certain level.
+• Frost protection - A heater with frost protection emits low‑level heat when the temperature drops below a certain level.

-Oscillation - Heaters that oscillate from side to side spread warmth evenly around a room.
-This function often gives a heater a higher coverage area.
+• Oscillation - Heaters that oscillate from side to side distribute warmth more evenly throughout a room.
+This feature often increases the heater’s overall coverage area

 Other heaters